-The Secretary shall notify the members of the Committee of the date, time and place of each Committee meeting.
+The Secretariat shall notify the members of the Committee well in advance of the date, time and place of each Committee meeting.

-The Secretary shall transmit to the members of the Committee the working documents for each meeting.
+The Secretariat shall transmit to the members of the Committee the working documents for each meeting.

-Subject to Resolution (97) 10, members of the Committee, members of the Secretariat and other persons assisting the Committee are required to maintain the confidentiality of the documents of the Committee and of the information of which they have become aware at meetings held in camera, unless the Committee decides otherwise.
+Members of the Committee, members of the Secretariat and other persons assisting the Committee are required to respect the confidentiality of the deliberations and documents of the Committee and of the information of which they have become aware at meetings held in camera, unless the Committee decides otherwise.